mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 When I was at Eiheiji monastery, we had a big earthquake.
 It was evening of the day [on] which we performed [the] memorial service for Dogen's death.
 That is 5:00 [pm].
 And then, right after [the] service ... all [the] monks are about the leave the zendo, and several people in the end of the line stepped out from the zendo, and then [the] earthquake happened.
 Fortunately there was no damage to Eiheiji monastery, but the whole foundation, the hallways and steps dropped down almost an inch, that's all.
 No damage.

 But here is a very good example.
-One of my friends, that day was vacation, a day off for him.
+One of my friends that day was on vacation, a day off for him.
 So he took a day off, [and] went to Fukui City.
 [It's] a little far from Eiheiji monastery, ... now it's pretty quick, but at that time it took about 70 minutes from Eiheiji monastery to Fukui city.
 So, he went there, and, I don't know what he did, but anyway he went.
 He told me he wanted to see a movie at that time.
 But he thought, "Oh, tonight, [is the] memorial service.
 [This] is the particular day of performing the memorial service for Dogen's death.
 Let's go back."
 So he returned.
 And then at that time, [the whole] movie theater completely crashed; everybody died.
 Because there were several tiers – no posts.
-If you have a big earthquake, exactly – "boom".
+If you have a big earthquake, exactly, "boom".
 All [the] people completely died; but he was saved.
-(The earthquake killed 3769 people.
+(The earthquake killed 3,769 people.
 See [1948 Fukui earthquake](https://en.wikipedia.org/wiki/1948_Fukui_earthquake))

 Do you understand?
 This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*